-US man threatens Spanish-speaking staff
+New York lawyer rages at Spanish speakers

-New York man threatens Spanish-speaking workers in viral video
+New York lawyer threatens to report Spanish-speaking staff to authorities

-A video of a man threatening to report Spanish-speaking restaurant workers to US immigration authorities in New York has gone viral on social media.
+A video of a New York man threatening to report Spanish-speaking restaurant workers to US immigration authorities has gone viral on social media.

 The footage shows a customer berating staff for speaking Spanish at the premises in Manhattan.